 As the video mentions, the sun can burn, or age our skin, more importantly, over exposure can be responsible for the onset of almost all types of skin cancer.

 There is in a sense an infinite range of skin cancers, each person is unique and affected in different ways.
 We still appreciate that you may wish to understand the main conditions and related skin cancer treatment.

 Talking to a consultant can be a useful step, they will offer all the time you need and informed views.
 The outlines below should still help.

 Actinic Keratosis (AK)

-Actinic Keratosis is an early stage in the development of skin cancer.
+Actinic Keratosis is a pre cancerous condition, an early stage in the development of skin cancer.
 This commonly shows as small, scaly areas on your face, ears, neck, forearms, scalp, or the back of your hands.

 The cause is normally sun damage and the condition is much more frequent in fair skinned people.
 Not exclusively so, a range of people can be affected.

-AK can be treated with lasers, cryosurgery (freezing), photodynamic therapy, or topical chemotherapy (using a cream).
-Surgical excision may be needed but is often minor, essentially scraping away.
+AK is able to be treated with lasers, cryosurgery (freezing), photodynamic therapy, or topical chemotherapy (using a cream).
+Surgical excision may be needed but is often minor, essentially scraping away:

 Bowen’s Disease (In Situ SCC)